sayeedkhalshi/content-creation/education-system-with-true-free-web/concept.md

 2. Game like UI
 3. Integrated with browser and blockchain wallet
 4. Non random narrative based content creation on web
+5. Non profit and no own owns it.
+6. Open source versioning of the system - all the theory used to create this medium are the base of it and people can improve upon, add or remove based on new found knowledge and based on improvement, people will vote and select new features of the software

 ### Decentralization and true persistence of data